 While often used interchangeably, medication adherence and medication compliance can be defined differently.
 Such a distinction is important when organizations set out to improve patient adherence and/or compliance with a medication regimen.
 By differentiating between the two concepts, organizations can more effectively analyze their performance in each area, identify targeted changes to implement, and then measure the effectiveness of those changes.

-Here are four ways medication adherence and compliance differ.
+Here are four ways medication adherence vs compliance differ.

 The National Stroke Association (NSA), notes that it's important to recognize the difference between medication adherence and compliance and defines the terms as follows: